 One of the major challenges faced by writers from all walks of life is the ability to be unique.
 All writers, regardless of field or position, have once in a while had to worry about the uniqueness of their content and the level to which they have borrowed ideas from other writers (published and unpublished).
 Plagiarism, the act of borrowing someone’s idea without acknowledging the source, is gradually on the increase as it becomes easier to access and copy other people’s views that are published on the Internet.

 Students and professionals alike must know how to avoid plagiarism in order to make their content unique.
 Here are some of the best possible ways you can write plagiarism-free content.

 Cite your sources

 This is regarded as the best way to avoid plagiarism.
 In citing an author or a renowned scholar, there are certain criteria that must followed, as prescribed by Chicago, MLA, APA, AMA, and other referencing styles; these styles are used by educational institutions to make the references follow a given pattern or design.
 A citation usually includes at least the author’s name and the date of publication, although this depends on the referencing style.
-If an author does not properly cite other people’s ideas following the appropriate referencing guidelines, the content will be considered plagiarized.
+If an author does not properly cite other people’s ideas following the appropriate style guidelines, the content will be considered plagiarized.